persts/DotDotGoose/doc/source/main.rst

 Schema
 ======

-The pnt file is a JSON object with an array and four dictionaries.
+The project (pnt) file is a JSON object with an array and five dictionaries.

 .. code-block:: python